-With the release of the Specialist Disability Accommodation (SDA) Policy Framework earlier this year, the NDIA clearly set the parameters for these services.Here is how Specialist Disability Accommodation Providers can manage their financial risk.
+With the release of the Specialist Disability Accommodation (SDA) Policy Framework, the NDIA clearly set the parameters for these services.Here is how Specialist Disability Accommodation Providers can manage their financial risk.

-The serious nature of this issue brings into focus the need for a robust and systematic approach to financial risk underpinned by the need for accurate cashflow forecasting.
+The serious nature of this issue brings into focus the need for a robust and systematic approach to financial risk underpinned by the need for accurate cash flow forecasting.

 Be it on the sporting field or the board-room, having the necessary resources to turn to when things get tough are often the main reason for survival.
 For organisations to maintain their operations within an NDIS-funded environment, at least 3 months of cash reserves are needed.

 Consumer Directed Funding is now seeing the emergence of a new marketplace where participants have control over the quality and location of the accommodation they wish to live in.
 No longer can specialised housing be banished to the outer suburbs.
 Customers are now demanding housing to be located close to amenities and entertainment.

 Invariably the board room is where the decisions are made around this risk and then adequate measures are put in place to avert negative outcomes, or at least minimised.
 Establishing a reporting system which can process the data and present it in an organised manner is a must for specialist accommodation providers.
-Using these reports and practising good cashflow management will provide the necessary breathing space.
+Using these reports and practising good cash flow management will provide the necessary breathing space.

 If you are interested in learning how to put it all together, check out this recording of this webinar Step-by-Step Cashflow Forecasting.